Kestrel-omega/2021_IoT_DHT11withInterrupt/README.md

 # 2021_IoT_DHT11withInterrupt
-Timer interrupt for timeout processing
+Timer interrupt to process timeout
+GPIO interrupt to find the change of pulse